Neol00/zramroot/README.md

    sudo chmod +x /usr/share/initramfs-tools/hooks/zramroot
    ```

-3. Edit your GRUB configuration to add a zramroot entry:
+3. Edit your bootloader configuration to add a zramroot entry:

+   **For GRUB:**
    - Create or edit `/etc/grub.d/40_custom` with an entry similar to:
    ```
    menuentry 'Linux (Load Root to ZRAM)' {